-Cooking potatoes and then combining the ingredients the same day as the graduation party is a good idea, just remember to check the seasoning and dressing before serving and add more if needed as the potatoes will absorb some of this while sitting.
+Cooking potatoes and then combining the ingredients for the potato salad the same day as the graduation party is a good idea, just remember to check the seasoning and dressing before serving and add more if needed as the potatoes will absorb some of this while sitting.

 Three days may be too long for the cooked potatoes to be stored in the refrigerator as exposure to air can make the potatoes turn dark.
 Adding concentrated lemon juice or white wine vinegar to the water before the final draining and storage helps.
 The acidity goes a long way towards keeping the potatoes from discoloring.
 Pickle juice can do the same thing.